soanagno/abelian-sandpile/README.md

 ## Cellular Automata: Abelian-Sandpile and generalised Game of Life

-Implementation of generalirsed cellular automata models using NumPy containers for optimised run times, avoiding nested for loops where possible.
+Implementation of generalirsed cellular automata models using NumPy containers for optimised run times, avoiding nested "for" loops where possible.

 ![](example.png)